 Upper-Division Department Electives (12 credits; 3000-level or higher)

 - One upper-division geography course (GEA/GEO) - GEO 3510, Earth Resources, offered by the Department of Earth & Environment, is a natural sciences course that cannot be taken to fulfill this requirement.

 Other Electives (30 credits)

-A minimum of 9 credits must be taken outside the Major.
 A minimum of 18 credits must be upper division (3000-level or higher).